daszod/face-recognition-brain/README.md

 4. You must add your own API key in the `src/App.js` file to connect to Clarifai.

 You can grab Clarifai API key [here](https://www.clarifai.com/)

+Sincerly greets and a big thank you goes to [Andrei](https://www.udemy.com/the-complete-web-developer-in-2018/)